 ‘Because we’re better.
 And they know it.’

 Regulus nodded slowly, and he could already feel the tears coming again.
 He’d been so stupid, going out with Sirius.
-They’d been so lucky they were still alive.
-And he was so scared of it all going wrong …
+They were so lucky to still be alive.

 Father put a hand on his shoulder, somehow both soft and firm at the same time.
 ‘I don’t say this to frighten you.’